ibm-cloud-docs/vmwaresolutions/vmonic/data-security.md

 When a user onboards to VMware Solutions and orders instances, we store and manage user data of configuration and metadata that is associated with the user and ordered instances.
 That user data includes the following items.

-* For both {{site.data.keyword.vcf-auto}} and {{site.data.keyword.vm-shared}} instances, the user data includes the following items:
+For {{site.data.keyword.vcf-auto}} instances, the user data includes the following items:

 * IBMid (email)
 * Instance configuration information
-   * Instance access information such as login credentials to VMware Cloud Director, VMware vCenter Server®, and VMware NSX® Manager.
+* Instance access information such as login credentials to VMware Cloud Director, VMware vCenter Server®, and VMware NSX® Manager
-* Additionally for {{site.data.keyword.vcf-auto-short}}, the user data also includes the {{site.data.keyword.cloud_notm}} classic infrastructure credentials (username and API key).
+* {{site.data.keyword.cloud_notm}} classic infrastructure credentials (username and API key)

 This configuration data and metadata is stored and managed by IBM.
 It is encrypted at REST and in transit.
 Additionally, sensitive data such as API keys and access information are encrypted with customer–specific encryption keys.